Sohan-e Qom, Pistachio Heavy

 - Lay a sheet of baking paper on a tray near the stove.

-- Prepare pistachios and almonds for the final step, plus a spoon for pressing.
+- Prepare the pistachios and dried rosebuds for the final step, plus a spoon for pressing.

-- Prepare the dry mix, sugars and liquids, and butters and aromatics.
+- Prepare the dry mix, sugars and liquids, and butter and aromatics.

 - Toast the dry mix.
 In a steel saucepan: